eminorhan/silicon-menagerie/README.md

 # A menagerie of models trained on SAYCam and other reference datasets

 This is a stand-alone repository to facilitate the use of all models I have trained on SAYCam (and more!).
-The models are all hosted on [Huggingface](https://huggingface.co/eminorhan).
+The models are all hosted on [Hugging Face](https://huggingface.co/eminorhan).
 Please see our preprint for a detailed description of the models and their capabilities:

 Orhan AE, Lake BM (2023) [Learning high-level visual representations from a child's perspective without strong inductive biases.](https://arxiv.org/abs/2305.15372) arXiv:2305.15372.